premAI-io/prem-studio-tutorials/tutorials/pdf-synthetic-dataset/README.md

 # Export your API key
 export API_KEY=your-api-key-here

-# Navigate to the python directory
+# Navigate to the Python directory from the repository root
-cd python
+cd tutorials/pdf-synthetic-dataset/python

 # Make sure your virtual environment is activated
 source venv/bin/activate